Zubax/ampdrive_ad0510/manufacturing/readme.md

 ### 3. Capacitor soldering

-The C1 and C2 radial electrolytic caps should be soldered sideways as shown in picture below.
+The C1 and C2 radial electrolytic caps should be soldered sideways as shown in the picture below.
 Ensure the correct polarity.

-The capacitors should be glued to the PCB with a non-conductive silicone glue (see the BOM table below for the recommended partnumber).
+The capacitors should be glued to the PCB with a non-conductive silicone glue (see the BOM table for the recommended partnumber).

 <img src="pics/3.png" width="500" />